cris-silva/igisc-workshop_2021/README.md

-# igisc-workshop_2021
+# Geospatial Analysis with R Workshop

-Resources used in the Geospatial Analysis with R Workshop at iGISc 2021.
+In this repo you'll find the resources used in the Geospatial Analysis with R Workshop at iGISc 2021.
+These assets includes the slideshows, example RMarkdown notebooks and sample data for practice.